matchmore/tech-blog/20180808/README.md

         }
 ```

-We added Publication Ids to track these entities later in an easer fasshion.
+We added Publication Ids to track these entities later in an easer fashion.

 Similarly we can update other CRUD methods, for example getting all matches